📕 🤖 🔑 Managed Identities: A Practical Guide to Eliminating Secrets - from GitGuardian & CyberArk

 What is Service-to-Service Communication?

 Service-to-service communication occurs when software services interact with each other autonomously, exchanging data and functionality without direct human intervention.
 These interactions can be synchronous (like direct API calls), asynchronous (through message queues), or event-driven (where services respond to system events).
-Each service operates as a non-human identity (NHI) within the system, requiring its own authentication mechanisms and security controls.
+Each service operates as a non-human identity (NHI) within the system, requiring its own authentication mechanisms and security controls, particularly when implemented through service accounts.

 Service Communication Patterns